yegor256/blog/_posts/2015/feb/2015-02-16-it-is-not-a-school.md

 tags: mgmt agile
 description:
-  A project is not a school, and it shouldn't pay for our education; however, we want and need to learn while working on a project.
+  A project is not a school, and it shouldn't pay for our education; however, we want to learn while working on a project.
 Here is some simple advice on how to align our goals and project objectives.
 keywords:
   - working and learning